-Floorspace capacity across the Sydney LGA has been analysed by the City of Sydney based on the Floorspace and Employment Survey carried out in 2017.
-The results for Sydney CBD and for Pyrmont as reported by the City of Sydney are shown in Table 12.
+Floorspace capacity across the Sydney LGA has been analysed by the CoS based on the FES carried out in 2017.
+The results for Sydney CBD and for Pyrmont as reported by the CoS are shown in Table 12.

-2017 is the base year for these results.
+The data from 2017 is the base year for these results.
 The development pipeline includes development completed since 2017, as well as developments under assessment, approved or under construction at the time of analysis in 2019.
 Capacity is split into baseline and state sites, and additional capacity which would be created under the Central Sydney Planning Framework, which includes proposed LEP and DCP changes which have not yet been made.